NOW ACCEPTING POST-DOCTORAL STUDENTS AND RESEARCHERS

 Re-opening our office – we want to hear your view and ideas

-We need to have a physical office as our centre but we don’t need to open it in the same way as it was open before and not for the same time periods because much of our work can be conducted both remotely and in a different way.
+But we do need to have a physical office as our centre although we don’t need to open it in the same way as it was open before and not for the same time periods because much of our work can be conducted both remotely and in a different way.
 We are also investing in new technology which should enable residents to manage their repairs and other services using web-based functions.
 We are looking at how our local presence at schemes can be improved through the way in which we use our staff, wardens, and deputy wardens.

 This will be a subject for discussion at Steve’s meetings and if any residents have any thoughts and suggestions about this please contact email@example.com